darshan106/Personal-Finance-Dashboard/README.md

 3. **Visualize the Categorized Data:**

-   - Finally, run the `dashboard.ipynb` notebook to visualize the categorized transactions in an interactive dashboard.
+   - Finally, run the `dashboard.py` notebook to visualize the categorized transactions in an interactive dashboard.
 It generates pie charts and bar charts for both income and expenses, helping you analyze your financial trends over 2023 and 2024.

 ---